Hamezboi/WT-Tech-Tree-Creator/README.md

 This tool allows creation of tech trees for the game [WarThunder](https://warthunder.com/en).
 Tech trees are used in game to organize vehicles of one or several nations into a progression system.
 An example of an official tech tree is [USA ground vehicles](https://wiki.warthunder.com/Category:USA_ground_vehicles).
 Some players of the game like to propose their custom tech trees, that are not in the game yet, and this tool is here to help them.

+This tool is a fork from wartinder to be used with UK users who cannot see imgur embedded images, and is named as such that the url can easily be changed for convenience

 ## [You can use the tool here!](https://przemyslaw-zan.github.io/WT-Tech-Tree-Maker/)

 ### [Examples of output trees](https://zanju.neocities.org/)